masesgroup/KNet/src/documentation/articles/streamsSDK.md

 ## Why KNet Streams SDK

-KNet Streams SDK adds the ability to manage complex .NET types in Apache Kafka™ Streams without managing them in the JVM™.
+KNet Streams SDK adds the ability to manage complex .NET types in Apache Kafka™ Streams without manage them in the JVM™.
-**The Apache Kafka™ Streams APIs available in the .NET suite for Apache Kafka™ work well if the types used are known within the JVM.**
+**The Apache Kafka™ Streams APIs available in .NET suite for Apache Kafka™ works well if the types used are known within the JVM.**
 Starting from the previous sentence, it works well using native types (bool, string, long, int, and so on), however it does not work if the type in .NET does not have a JVM™ counterpart.

 To solve this limitation there are two ways: